thoughtram/blog/_posts/2016-05-23-opaque-tokens-in-angular-2.md

 {% endraw %}
 {% endhighlight %}

-Even though, it's not a common pattern to use a string token with a class, it's totally possible to do that, but we really just want to demonstrate the problem here.
+Even though it's not a common pattern to use a string token with a class, it's totally possible to do that, but we really just want to demonstrate the problem here.
 We can import and use these third-party providers like this:

 {% highlight js %}
 {% raw %}